Why alcohol is cancer in a cup

 More specifically, they said that drinking alcohol causes (at least) seven types of cancer: oropharynx, larynx, esophagus, liver, colon, rectum and breast cancer.

-This announcement was a big deal, because alcohol had never been blamed so blatantly for the cancer epidemic before.
+This announcement was a big deal because alcohol had never been blamed so blatantly for the cancer epidemic before.
 Sure, we knew there was some connection between drinking and cancer risk.
-But knowing for sure that your favorite drink is a carcinogen, casts those nightly cocktails in whole new light.
+But knowing for sure that your favorite drink is a carcinogen, casts those nightly cocktails in a whole new light.

-What these researchers didn’t dive in to, however, is why alcohol causes cancer.
+What these researchers didn’t dive into, however, is why alcohol causes cancer.
 Luckily, researchers in the U.K. just published another study that lets you know exactly why you should dump that bottle of gin down the drain…

 Alcohol, DNA damage and cancer

-Researchers from MRC Laboratory of Molecular Biology in Cambridge recently found that alcohol causes permanent genetic damage.
+Researchers from the MRC Laboratory of Molecular Biology in Cambridge recently found that alcohol causes permanent genetic damage.

 In their study, these researchers gave mice a diluted form of alcohol called ethanol.
 They then performed chromosome analysis and DNA sequencing to examine the alcohol’s effect on these mice.